rbire/event-model/README.md

 #### Notes

-1. All of the records use the EventSourceIdentity field to represent the same property; RESO UPI (US040130050822009A).
+1. All of the records use the EventSubject field to represent the same property; RESO UPI (US040130050822009A).

 ---

 ### System Lookup

 The System Lookup classifies the system generating the record.
+It is related to the Application field which identifies the software creating the record.
+It is also related to the [Entity](#entity-lookup) lookup which identifies what kind of user is creating the record.

 #### System Values